top of page

 Timeframes vary by complexity, number of stakeholders, and urgency.
 Some out-of-court resolutions may be achieved in a few months; more complex, multi-party negotiations often require longer.
 Early engagement typically increases the range of viable options.

-ABOUT ELLIOTT WRIGHT & ANDERSON
+ELLIOTT WRIGHT & ANDERSON

 We specialize in: